Should the General Public Expect Their Government to Engage them When Designing Schools in Their Community?

 LMST Site Plans Became More Auto-Oriented With Each Refinement

-The first publicly available plan presented to an audience of less than three dozen people on December 15, 2015—featured a large, front-loaded parking lot which physically cut the school off from hundreds of children arriving by foot each morning.
+The first publicly available plan presented to an audience of less than three dozen people on December 15, 2015—featured a large, front-facing parking lot which physically cut the school off from hundreds of children arriving by foot each morning.

 When the question was asked during the 15-December presentation, where the government was in the process of designing the school, the project facilitator stated that the purpose of the meeting was to present final plans and not solicit input.
-As a result, people who might ordinarily voice concern remained silent.

-After the 15-December presentation, provincial contractors revised the site plan further and actually made the overall plan actually worse in two ways:
+After the 15-December presentation, provincial contractors revised the site plan further and made the overall plan actually worse in two ways:

 - The previously proposed parking lot became a large kiss-and-ride loop that features a large island of unusable land at its center.
 A kiss and ride loop works directly against livability as previously described in that it reduces pedestrian accessibility by encouraging larger amounts of vehicular traffic to mix with the hundreds of people arriving / departing by foot and bike.
 Currently, over 70% of children walk to and from school each day.
 Policy-makers should be working to increase rather than decrease that percentage over time.

 - Rather than placing parking along the side and rear of the new school where it belongs in walkable neighborhood, the most recent plan calls for the destruction of a long-standing children’s playground across the street from the school site so that the land can be used for a parking lot.